• What was designed: Nutritional advisor / native utility app for iOS

 h) Ongoing research / usability testing / design iterations

-i) High-fidelity design incorporating visual design standard
+i) High-fidelity prototype incorporating visual design standard

 j) Visuals: Brand guidelines, style guides, typography, color and imagery